tomcritchlow/tomcritchlow.github.io/_posts/2022-04-27-triple-entry-blogging.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">These are the five core principles of the Brooklyn Public Library.
 Feels like you could certainly support these efforts with some kind of social space... <a href="https://t.co/XGU789dawe">pic.twitter.com/XGU789dawe</a></p>&mdash; Tom Critchlow (@tomcritchlow) <a href="https://twitter.com/tomcritchlow/status/1519032093233270785?ref_src=twsrc%5Etfw">April 26, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Maybe the library of the future need to think about creating and consuming content?
-From a lovely paper in 2006 (!): “In the new digital libraries, users are not only consumers but also producers of information”:
+From a lovely paper in 2006 (!): **“In the new digital libraries, users are not only consumers but also producers of information”**:

 <blockquote class="quoteback" darkmode="" data-title="(PDF) Digital Libraries of the Future - and the Role of Libraries" data-author="Donatella Castelli" cite="https://www.researchgate.net/publication/28804446_Digital_Libraries_of_the_Future_-_and_the_Role_of_Libraries">
 New DLs are also required to offer a much richer set of services to their